Netcracker/KubeMarine/documentation/Installation.md

 It is possible not only to redefine the default policy, but also to extend it.
 For more information, refer to [List Merge Strategy](#list-merge-strategy).

 For example, consider you have an [operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) that constantly updates some Pods' labels and some ConfigMap to maintain the leadership.
-If you do not see any benefit from logging of such events, they can be disabled by specifying the following in the `cluster.yaml`:
+If you do not see any benefit from logging of such events, they can be disabled by specifying the following in `cluster.yaml`:

 ```yaml
 services: